 Beaver Tail Summit

-From there, it was less than half a mile to reach the top of Beaver Tail.
-Views on this high point were rather disappointing.
-Mainly because of the towering Manastash Ridge on the other side of the river.
-It also blocked the landscape to the east.
+It was under half a mile to the top of Beaver Tail from there.
+Views here were disappointing because of the towering Manastash Ridge on the other side of the river.
+It blocked the eastern landscape.

 See more trip photos here.

-We couldn’t see the river from up here.
-So we didn’t stay long.
-Then we went back to the saddle and enjoyed views of the river bends on both sides.
-I did some research as I wrote this post.
-Then I discovered that the river was here long before the canyon had formed.
-How neat!
+Since we couldn’t see the water, we didn’t stay long.
+Then we returned to the saddle to see the river bends on both sides.
+Pretty neat!
+Through research, I discovered that the river was here long before the canyon took shape.

 See more trip photos here.